inductiva/inductiva/docs-sources/how-it-works/recipes/real-time-simulation-monitoring.md

     main()
 ```

-> 💡 If your simulator uses a different log format, adjust the regular expression in the script accordingly.
+> 💡 This example is designed for the [OpenFOAM Quick Start guide](https://inductiva.ai/guides/openfoam/quick-start), but it can be easily updated for other simulators.
+If your simulator uses a different log format, adjust the regular expression in the script accordingly.